Thank You, Lord!

 Psalm 118:24

-I love those two wonderful verses and know them well, but all too often they are hidden beneath all kinds of mental clutter -- even as I seek to serve my Lord.
-I get so busy with my daily assignments that I forget to "rejoice and be glad in Him."
-My Goal shifts from God Himself to the work He has given me, and distractions hide the delight of His presence.
-I become "purpose-driven" though I long to be led by my Lord.
+I love those two wonderful verses, but often they are hidden behind all kinds of mental clutter.
+Busy with my daily assignments, I forget to keep "rejoicing" and "giving thanks" to Him.
+My Goal shifts from God Himself to the work He has given me, and distractions hide the joy of His presence.
+I become "purpose-driven" even though I long to be led by my Lord every moment.

 Knowing my weakness, my faithful Shepherd gently nudges me back to Himself.
-He may use a computer problem, or a prayer request, a family crisis or a timely email... anything to remind me that He alone is my wisdom, my strength, my hope and my victory!
+He may use sickness, a computer problem, a prayer request, an email message... whatever serves to remind me that He alone is my strength, my wisdom, my hope and my victory!

 "Take My yoke upon you and learn from Me," He whispers silently, "for I am gentle and lowly in heart, and you will find rest for your souls. " Then I thank Him, fall on my knees, and draw close to Him again.